Spreadsheets are at the core of the sales quotation process at many companies. Big companies, industry leaders even.

 Time to think about a different approach

 At the end of the day though, there’s an even more compelling reason to say goodbye to the sales spreadsheet – Excel is not helping you to grow your business.
 A good CPQ solution will.
 And it’s as simple as that.

 I’m underlining the word good here, because there are plenty of CPQ solutions that will come up short of your expectations.

 A good CPQ solution will be able to handle the intricacies of your product portfolio.
 It will be easy to use and easy to maintain.
 It will take care of the sales process and also smooth things along in engineering and manufacturing.
-But most importantly, it will place the customer and their needs front and centre.
+But most importantly, it will place the customer and their needs front and center.

 By ensuring you chose a solution that meets the above criteria, you are in a great position to get your entire company on board and start delivering real business benefits…